Admission to the University

 UNA Early College

-High school juniors, and seniors who rank above average in academic achievement and who meet the specified general aptitude and academic competency requirements as listed below may be granted admission to the Early College Program, upon the written recommendation of their principals or guidance counselors.
+High school sophomores, juniors, and seniors who rank above average in academic achievement and who meet the specified general aptitude and academic competency requirements as listed below may be granted admission to the Early College Program, upon receipt of final transcripts.

 Requirements

-• “C” average on UNA courses for continued participation in the UNA Early College program.
+- Students must earn a grade of "C" or better in all Early College coursework for continued participation in the UNA Early College program.

-• Students must also meet all course prerequisite requirements.
+- Students must meet all course prerequisite requirements.

-• Exceptions must be approved by the chair of the department where the course is housed, the dean of the college, and the Vice President for Academic Affairs and Provost.
+- Exceptions must be approved by the chair of the department where the course is housed and the dean of the college.

-Participants in the UNA Early College program are allowed to enroll in freshman or sophomore level courses on a space available basis.
-Only Math 110 or higher level mathematics courses are allowed.
-No remedial courses may be taken.
+Participants in the UNA Early College program are allowed to enroll in select 100/200 level courses on a space available basis.

 Senior Scholars